 The main risks arising from the Group's financial instruments are foreign currency risk, interest rate risk, credit risk, liquidity risk and commodity price risk.
-The BOD regularly reviews and approves the policies for managing these financial risks.
+The Board of Directors (BOD) regularly reviews and approves the policies for managing these financial risks.
 Details of each of these risks are discussed below, together with the related risk management structure.